Pankaj7354/Learning_Management_System/README.md

 # Learning_Management_System
-this project are manage to student and teacher record
+this project are manage to student and teacher record.
+Author and Oner :- Pankaj Dhakad